d19n-llc/node-mq/README.md

-# Microserive Messaging
+# Nodejs Pub / Sub Message Queu For Microservices

 !!!
 In Development !!!

-A distributed messaging queue built for Node.js/express applications designed for a micro service first architecture.
-You can have mutliple applications working to satisfy the demands of the job queue, scale your apps horizontally and the node-mq handles deduplication and batch processing to avoid cases where a message is processed by two applications.
+A distributed messaging queue built for Node.js/express applications and designed for a horizontally scalling micro service architecture.
+You can have mutliple applications working to satisfy the queued messages, scale your apps horizontally and the node-mq handles deduplication and batch processing to prevent processing a message more than once.

-very micro service you deploy into your network can use the node-mq package, subscribe to other micro services to recieve messages and process messages.
+Each new micro service you deploy into your network can use the node-mq package, subscribe to other micro services to begin a publishing and subscribing to events sent between microservices.

-In addition the message queue will allow for each micro service to process events from third party webhooks and inject custom scripts you want to run on those events.
+In addition, the message queue will allow for each micro service to process events from third party webhooks and inject custom scripts you want to run to process messages by topic.
 The message queue will process the message, handle failures, retries and roll backs.

 ## Getting Started